0cjs/fpwf/src/blog/_drafts/Welcome-to-FPWF.md

 branch, things seemed simple enough: build on master, and commit the build results to `gh-pages`.

-Well, not as simple as you'd think (understanding git internals does not mean you understand how to use git plumbing!), but now [it's easy][git-commit-filetree].
+Well, not as simple as you'd think.
+(It turns out that understanding git internals does not mean you understand how to use git plumbing.)
+But now [it's easy][git-commit-filetree].
 And there's our first contribution to the world, not even in a functional programming language, but shell script.
+(Sigh.)

 *C'est la vie.*